-The i-THRIVE Grids Academy Module pilot was developed by Rosa Town, Research Officer for i-THRIVE Grids, in collaboration with the i-THRIVE Core Team and the i-THRIVE Scaling Up Team in NELFT, to train mental health professionals to use the i-THRIVE Grids in their practice.
+The i-THRIVE Grids Academy Module pilot was developed by Rosa Town, Research Officer for i-THRIVE Grids, in collaboration with the National i-THRIVE Programme team and the i-THRIVE Scaling Up Team in NELFT, to train mental health professionals to use the i-THRIVE Grids in their practice.
 Entitled ‘Using i-THRIVE Grids to Improve Shared Decision Making’, the training includes:

 - An overview of the concept of shared decision making

-- A recap of the THRIVE conceptual framework (Wolpert et al., 2016) and i-THRIVE
+- A recap of the THRIVE Framework for system change (Wolpert et al., 2019) and i-THRIVE

 - An introduction to the i-THRIVE Grids